 Do you need some flexibility with your homework deadlines, a quiet place to work, or someone to talk to?

-You can talk to your form tutor, year leader, progress leader, any teacher, attend the drop in at the wellbeing hub at breaktime or lunchtime, or see Mrs Lewis in the year leader’s office (anytime between Monday – Thursday 9am-2.30pm).
+You can talk to your form tutor, year leader, progress leader, any teacher, or attend the drop in at the wellbeing hub at breaktime or lunchtime.

-If you are registered with Young Carers MK and would like to see a mentor or find out about some activities, you can join in with - please speak to Mrs Lewis.
+If you are registered with Young Carers MK and would like to meet with a mentor or find out some information on activities that you can join in with - please speak to your form tutor, or email email@example.com.

 Support outside of school